-SKIP ROM [CCh]
+Skip Rom [CCh]

 The master can use this command to address all devices on the bus simultaneously without sending out any ROM code information.
-For example, the master can make all DS1822s on the bus perform simultaneous temperature conversions by issuing a Skip ROM command followed by a Convert T [44h] command.
+For example, the master can make all DS18B20s on the bus perform simultaneous temperature conversions by issuing a Skip ROM command followed by a Convert T [44h] command.

 Note that the Read Scratchpad [BEh] command can follow the Skip ROM command only if there is a single slave device on the bus.
-In this case time is saved by allowing the master to read from the slave without sending the device's 64-bit ROM code.
+In this case, time is saved by allowing the master to read from the slave without sending the device's 64-bit ROM code.
 A Skip ROM command followed by a Read Scratchpad command will cause a data collision on the bus if there is more than one slave since multiple devices will attempt to transmit data simultaneously.

-ALARM SEARCH [ECh]
+Alarm Search [ECh]

 The operation of this command is identical to the operation of the Search ROM command except that only slaves with a set alarm flag will respond.
-This command allows the master device to determine if any DS1822s experienced an alarm condition during the most recent temperature conversion.
-After every Alarm Search cycle (i.e., Alarm Search command followed by data exchange), the bus master must return to Step 1 (Initialization) in the transaction sequence.
-Refer to the OPERATION-ALARM SIGNALING section for an explanation of alarm flag operation.
+This command allows the master device to determine if any DS18B20s experienced an alarm condition during the most recent temperature conversion.
+After every Alarm Search cycle (i.e., Alarm Search command followed by data exchange), the bus iButton is a registered trademark of Maxim Integrated Products, Inc.

+master must return to Step 1 (Initialization) in the transaction sequence.
+See the Operation-Alarm Signaling section for an explanation of alarm flag operation.